 This guide explains the process for working out VAT flat rate scheme percentages.
 There are periodic changes to the flat rate scheme so you must use the most current proportions.

-VAT FLAT RATES: As a rule, it is the business type that determines which VAT flat rate you should use.
+FLAT RATE PERCENTAGES: As a rule, it's business type that determines which VAT flat rate you should use.

 Thus, businesses that only spend a small amount on goods or services may pay a different rate than others.